nearit/Android-SDK/README.md

 ## Built-in region background receivers ##

 If you want to be notified when a user enters a region (bluetooth or geofence) using the built-in background region notifications put this in your app manifest.
-Any content will be delivered through a notification that will call your launcher app and carry some extras.
+Any content will be delivered through a intent that will call your launcher app and carry some extras.
 ```xml
 <!-- built in region receivers -->
 <receiver android:name="it.near.sdk.Geopolis.Background.RegionBroadcastReceiver"